 Marc is an experienced Crime practitioner who prosecutes and defends as both a leading and led junior across Murder & Manslaughter, Serious Violence, Sexual Offences, and Business Crime & Fraud matters.

+He has a particular expertise in cases that involve the use and misuse of technology.
 He undertakes cases involving hacking, the creation of malevolent software; and general computer enabled crime such as manufacture and distribution of indecent material.

 Marc was appointed to grade 4 on the CPS General Crime Panel in December 2019.
 He was appointed to the Rape and Serious Sexual Offences panel in 2015.

 Marc acts and advises across all areas of Crime, including Murder & Manslaughter, Serious Violence and Sexual Offences matters.

 Marc regularly appears at courts martial both here in the UK and abroad.
 In addition he has appeared at summary appeals and MCTC adjudications.